I've been using The Voice Caddie SC300 (Swing Caddie) since June 2020.

 The greatest part is the app you can download and sync your practice data with.
 It stores it on the phone and you can go through it to see how you did with each club and see your averages.
 Brilliant.

-Tips and Tricks for Using the SC300
+Concluding tips and tricks for the SC300

 It can be tricky when you first use the machine.